 Departure dates noted with a 'G' are guaranteed to operate.
 All other departure dates are guaranteed with a minimum of 2 persons.
 Prices shown are per person when there are 2 persons sharing a room.
 The 'Single supplement' applies for single travellers who require their own room and needs to be added to the per person price.Read More

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.

 Jaypee Siddharth Hotel, Delhi

-The luxurious Jaypee Siddharth is a stunning poperty located just a few miles from the New Delhi Railway Station.
-Guestrooms feature rich wooden floors and furnishings and are exquisitely decorated with creams and browns as well as the odd splash of colour.
-In their free time, guests can indulge in one of the rejuvenating treatments, available at the spa, or work up an appetite in the gym.
-A range of cuisines are served in the various restaurants that can be found within the hotel complex.
+The luxurious Jaypee Siddharth is a stunning property located just five kilometres from the New Delhi Railway Station.
+Guestrooms are exquisitely decorated with a blend of cream and brown tones and benefit from air conditioning and complimentary WiFi.
+If you have free time, guests can indulge in one of the rejuvenating treatments available at the spa, take a dip in the outdoor pool or work up an appetite in the gym.
+A range of cuisines are served in the various restaurants found within the hotel complex.

 Hotel Jivitesh, Delhi

-The Jivitesh Hotel is centrally located in the heart of Karol Bagh, a popular neighbourhood of Delhi which is renowned for its excellent shops and vibrant street markets.
-The Jivitesh offers comfortable and spacious guest rooms, with all modern amenities and you can be assured of a warm welcome and excellent customer service from the hotel staff.
-Enjoy authentic Indian vegetarian cuisine at the hotel's restaurant and enjoy a refreshing dip in the outdoor swimming pool, after a day of sightseeing in the capital.
+The Jivitesh Hotel is centrally located in the heart of Karol Bagh, a popular neighbourhood of Delhi renowned for its excellent shops and vibrant street markets.
+The Jivitesh offers comfortable and spacious guest rooms, with modern amenities such as free WiFi, and you can be assured of a warm welcome and excellent customer service from the hotel staff.
+Enjoy authentic Indian vegetarian cuisine at the hotel's restaurant and take a refreshing dip in the outdoor swimming pool after a day of sightseeing in the capital.